gi1mic/gmc320/README.md

 ## Building / Installation

 This HA addon will automatically add the build tools, download the latest source, compile, install and run the gmc3xx application on the local HA machine.

+To install add "https://github.com/gi1mic" to the  "addon store" repositories and then install from there.

 ## System Dependencies